MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/manage-mailbox-on-premises.md

 search.appverid: MET150
 ms.date: 3/31/2022
 ---
-# Manage a mailbox when an Office 365 mailbox exists but an on-premises mail-enabled user doesn't exist
+# Manage a mailbox when a Microsoft 365 mailbox exists but an on-premises mail-enabled user doesn't exist

 _Original KB number:_ &nbsp; 2813304